🇳🇿

 Shop the main supermarket chains

-Woolworths (formerly Countdown), New World, and Pak'nSave all carry dedicated plant-based sections with a wide range of clearly labelled products.
-Woolworths and New World have the broadest selection; Pak'nSave offers the best value on staples — oats, legumes, frozen vegetables, and dry goods.
+Woolworths, New World, and Pak'nSave all carry dedicated plant-based sections with clearly labelled products.
+Woolworths and New World have the broadest selection; Pak'nSave offers the best value on staples.
 Most supermarket own-brand products are clearly labelled.
-Always read labels on anything marked "natural" or "health" — mānuka honey appears in products that are otherwise entirely plant-based.
+Always read the full ingredients list on anything marked "natural" or "health"; mānuka honey appears in products that are otherwise entirely plant-based.
+Stock up before any rural or regional leg.

 01